treat any clients under

 Tips for dealing with sun damage

-As sun damage can appear over many years treatment to correct the damage is often needed.
-You can help prevent sun damage occurring with the use of potent cosmeceutical products.
-The key to a good skincare program is to protect the skin with the use of a vitamin c product like SkinCeuticals® CE Ferulic to enhance the skins natural sun protection and prevent free radicals attacking the skin.
-SPF which contains a high level of Zinc should be worn daily even when its winter!
-UV rays are around at all times of the year so the Zinclear from Dermaquest® is a perfect product to apply year round as it protects from both UVA and UVB rays.
+You can help prevent sun damage occurring with the use of potent cosmeceutical products – these are what the professionals use.
+The key to a good skincare program is to protect the skin with the use of a vitamin C product like SkinCeuticals® CE Ferulic to enhance the skin’s natural sun protection and prevent free radicals attacking the skin.
+SPFs that contains a high level of Zinc should be worn daily even when it’s winter as UV rays are around at all times of year.
+The Zinclear SPF from Dermaquest® is a perfect product to apply year round as it protects from both UVA and UVB rays.

-Q: Can you treat anywhere on the body?
+Q: Can you treat sun damage anywhere on the body?

 A: We can.
-Often if you notice one area of sun damage there is bound to be more areas of the body that have been affected.
-Hands, chest and face are the most common but often backs and shoulders show sun damage.
+Often if you notice one area of sun damage, there are bound to be more areas of your body that have been affected.
+Hands, chest and face are the most commonly afflicted, but often backs and shoulders show signs of sun damage.

 A: We can.
 We have different treatments for treating different skin types and different types of pigmentation too.
-In the consultation we will determine which treatments will give you the best results.
+In your initial consultation, we will determine which treatments will give you the best results.

 What our clients say

 I came to destination skin as I had unsightly brown splodges on my hands.
 Destination skin used a treatment called IPL to remove these for me and now I wear Sun cream on my hands daily.
 I would have never have thought I could remove these but now I couldn’t be happier.